tanprogrammer/Al-Komi---INST326-Final-Project/README.md

 ## Files in Repository

+- README.md
--
+- AlKomi-Final-Script.py

-##  How to Run the Program
+##  How to Run this Program
-From your terminal, navigate to the project folder and run:
+This program takes command line arguments.
+Open the terminal and run the follwing:

 _python3 Al_Komi.py {insert name}_

-**Note:**  __No command-line arguments are required.__
+## How to use this program
 **How to Play**
 * You will see your hand
-* You’ll be prompted to choose a card from your hand (has to match the numbers on your hand; case sensitive)
+* You’ll be prompted to choose a card from your hand (has to match the numbers on your hand; **case sensitive**)
 * The computer will take its turn automatically.
 * The game continues until the deck is empty and a winner is declared.
 * Table cards, current scores, and your hand are displayed clearly every round.